thesassway/thesassway.com/ARTICLES.md

 ## Beginner

-* Getting started with Sass and Compass
+* Getting started with Sass and Compass (this needs to be updated)
 * Removing code duplication with @extend (we already have one on placeholder selectors, but it's an intermediate article)
 * Configuring Compass
 * Getting to know your docs